 Costs for facilities that will benefit operators of boats other than transient recreational vessels at least 26 feet long must be prorated.
 Common examples of costs that often must be prorated include fuel docks, restrooms and showers, retaining walls, bulkheads and breakwaters, pumpout stations, dredging, and other features that are expected to partially benefit ineligible users.
 You do not need to allocate costs between user groups when you propose to construct, renovate, or maintain facilities solely for eligible users, or when you propose to produce information and education materials.
-This list is not exhaustive; therefore, contact your Regional WSFR Office if you are unsure of the need to prorate a cost, or if you believe proration is not required based on the following information.
+This list is not exhaustive; therefore, contact your

+Regional Office if you are unsure of the need to prorate a cost, or if you believe proration is not required based on the following information.
 For each discrete project component or element, clearly state:

 - a.
 The basis or method you used to allocate costs between eligible and ineligible users.
 For example: Your facility has slips for 100 vessels, and 20 are dedicated for transient recreational vessels.
 Your prorating basis would be 20 percent.
 If you propose to construct a wave attenuator that will benefit the entire facility, you may only charge 20 percent of the construction costs of the wave attenuator to the project. - b.
 Your reasoning and evidence supporting use of this method.
 Include relevant documentation to validate your basis for allocating costs between eligible and ineligible users, such as facility use records or trends. - c.
-Why prorating is not necessary (if applicable).
+When prorating is not necessary.
 If a proposed facility, component, or element which is primarily designed to benefit eligible users happens to provide a secondary, tangential benefit to ineligible users, or if the value of a project component or element is \$5,000 or less, you do not have to prorate costs.
 For more guidance, see 50 CFR 86.19.
+However, we recommend that you fully explain your approach in the application as uncertainty regarding how you prorate costs can negatively impact your score.